Non-narrative film: History

 Man Ray's Le Retour à la Raison (2 mins) premiered in July 1923 at the 'Soirée du coeur à barbe" program in Paris.
 The film consisted mainly of abstract textures, with moving photograms that were created directly on the film strip, abstract forms filmed in motion, and light and shadow on the nude torso of Kiki of Montparnasse (Alice Prin).
 Man Ray later made Emak-Bakia (16 mins, 1926); L'Étoile de Mer (15 mins, 1928); and Les Mystères du Château de Dé (27 mins, 1929).

 Dudley Murphy had seen Man Ray's Le Retour à la Raison and proposed to collaborate on a longer film.
-They shot all kinds of material in the street and in a studio, used Murphy's special beveled lenses and crudely animated showroom dummy legs.
+They shot all kinds of material in the street and in a studio, used Murphy's special beveled lenses, and crudely animated showroom dummy legs.
 They chose the title Ballet Mécanique from an image by Francis Picabia that had been published in his New York 391 magazine, which had also featured a poem and art by Man Ray.
 They ran out of money before they could complete the film.
 Fernand Léger helped financing the completion and contributed a cubist Charlie Chaplin image that was jerkily animated for the film.
 It is unclear if Léger contributed anything else, but he got to distribute the film in Europe and took sole credit for the film.
 Ray had backed out of the project before completion and did not want his name to be used.
-Murphy had gone back tot the U.S.A. shortly after editing the final version, with the deal that he could distribute the film there.
+Murphy had gone back to the U.S.A. shortly after editing the final version, with the deal that he could distribute the film there.